bbarres/AmbroALSmonito/README.md

 + **AmbALSmo_mapGeno.R:** the script to produce Figure 1 map, the results of the high throughput sequencing monitoring.
 + **AmbALSmo_mapPheno.R:** the script to produce Figure 3 map, the results of the bioassay monitoring.
 + **AmbALSmo_mapSampling.R:** the script to produce Supplementary Figure 2 map.
 The map displays the location of all the populations investigated in this study.
-+ **AmbALSmo_addi_maps.R:** the script to produce additionnal maps that were not included in the final version of the manuscript.
++ **AmbALSmo_addi_maps.R:** the script to produce additional maps that were not included in the final version of the manuscript.

 ## Citation